kingluddite/web-dev-notes/full-stack/udemy/traverse/352n-node-masterclass-express-mongodb/section-03-start-devcamper-project/13-routes-responses.md

 // MORE CODE
 ```

-## Even with success good to send 200 status and an object with success and data like this:
+* **Best Practice** Even with success it good to send 200 status and an object with success and data like this:

 ```
 // MORE CODE